academyofdata/clusterdock/cheatsheet.md

 STORED AS TEXTFILE tblproperties("skip.header.line.count"="1");
 ```

 *Warning: when using OpenCSVSerde the data type output for all fields will be set to string.
-Use an intermediary table and the CAST function to load data in the right tables using the right data types*
+Use an intermediary table and the CAST function to load data in the right tables using the right data types (e.g. cast(<column> as int))*

 To create tables based on Avro format use the following